OctopusDeploy/docs/docs/how-to/use-iis-as-reverse-proxy.md

 Polling tentacles communicate with the Octopus Server over an end-to-end encrypted channel.
 This solution does not currently support polling tentacles.
 :::

-## Example: Add a Custom HTTP header in IIS
+## Example: Add a Custom HTTP Header in IIS

 Open the IIS Management Console (`inetmgr.exe`).